 Please note that duty scheme volunteer opportunities are not suitable for students.

-We are not recruiting at the moment.
+We are not currently recruiting Volunteer Lawyers.